Madlykeanu/Underilla/README.md

 ## Getting started
 ### Perquisites

-- Java 17.
+- Java 21.
 - A pre-generated world to use as a reference (Such as a WorldPainter world).
-- A Spigot / Paper (or forks) Minecraft Server of version [1.19.4 - 1.20.4].
-It might work with upper version, but only 1.19.4, 1.20.1, 1.20.2, 1.20.4 have been tested.
+- A [Paper](https://papermc.io/software/paper) (or forks) Minecraft Server of version [1.20.5 - 1.20.6].
+It might work with upper version, but only 1.20.6 have been tested.
+Use old release for [1.19 - 1.20.4] compatibility.

 ### Single player or non-Bukkit
-Underilla is currently only implemented as a Spigot plugin, so it runs only on Spigot (or fork) servers.
-If you have a Vanilla, Forge or non Bukkit-based server; or looking for a single player experience; you may [use a local Spigot server](https://www.spigotmc.org/wiki/spigot-installation/) to pre-generate a fully-merged world and then copy the resulting world folder to your actual `saves` folder.
+Underilla is currently only implemented as a Paper plugin, so it runs only on Paper (or fork) servers.
+If you have a Vanilla, Forge or non Bukkit-based server; or looking for a single player experience; you may [use a local Paper server](https://papermc.io/software/paper) to pre-generate a fully-merged world and then copy the resulting world folder to your actual `saves` folder.

 ### Installation